-Abercrombie & Fitch same-store sales plummet, outlook weak
+Abercrombie & Fitch same-store sales plummet; outlook weak

-(Reuters) - Abercrombie & Fitch Co (ANF.N) reported comparable sales and profit far below Wall Street expectations on Thursday, blaming a drop in store visits by shoppers, and the teen retailer said business will decline even more during the current back-to-school quarter.
+(Reuters) - Abercrombie & Fitch Co (ANF.N) reported comparable sales and profit far below Wall Street expectations on Thursday, blaming a drop in store visits by shoppers, and the teen retailer said business would decline even more during the current back-to-school quarter.

-"One generation of customers has moved on and the next generation doesn't see Abercrombie as cool," said Erik Gordon, a professor at the University of Michigan's Ross School of Business.
+"One generation of customers has moved on, and the next generation doesn't see Abercrombie as cool," said Erik Gordon, a professor at the University of Michigan's Ross School of Business.

 For the second quarter, the company said net income fell to $11.4 million, or 14 cents per share, from $17.1 million, or 20 cents per share, a year earlier.

 Excluding charges from a cost-saving effort, earnings were 16 cents per share, well below Wall Street forecasts for 28 cents.